Pennsylvania high court throws out mask mandate for schools - NewsBreak

 Pennsylvania high court throws out mask mandate for schools

-HARRISBURG, Pa.
-(AP) — A statewide mask mandate for Pennsylvania schoolchildren was thrown out by the state Supreme Court on Friday, raising the prospect that at least some students in the state may soon be allowed to attend classes without a face covering.
+HARRISBURG — Pennsylvania schoolchildren may soon be attending classes unmasked under a state Supreme Court ruling Friday that threw out the Wolf administration's statewide mandate that face coverings be worn inside K-12 school buildings.

-The justices announced their decision to invalidate the Wolf administration’s statewide mandate for masks inside K-12 school buildings and child care facilities but did not issue a written opinion that explains their reasoning.
+The justices announced the decision but have not yet issued a written opinion that explains their reasoning.

-They upheld a lower-court decision that the mandate was imposed by Democratic Gov. Tom Wolf’s acting health secretary without legal authorization.
-The practical impact of the decision will depend on what the justices say in the written opinion or opinions they will issue in the case and which schools and school districts impose their own masking requirements.
+They ruled that the masking mandate, which also applies to child care facilities, is not valid because it was imposed by Democratic Gov. Tom Wolf's acting health secretary without legal authorization.
+The practical impact of the decision will depend on which schools and school districts impose their own masking requirements.

-The court took action amid a statewide surge in new infections and hospitalizations.
-Pennsylvania is reporting an average of 7,571 infections per day, up over 20% in two weeks.
-Hospitalizations have risen 55% since mid-November, to an average of more than 4,000 per day, and .

 The lawsuit was filed by Senate President Pro Tempore Jake Corman, R-Centre; state Rep. Jesse Topper, R-Bedford; two religious schools; three public school districts; and several parents of schoolchildren.